top of page

 • Error handling: from error codes and exceptions to std::expected.
 Why do some projects have no exceptions at all?

-• Multithreading: from posix mutex to std::condition_variable.
-Common problems (deadlock, false sharing) and how to avoid them.
+• Common problems (deadlock, false sharing) and how to avoid them.

 • Standard library beyond containers: memory, chrono, variant, filesystem, metaprogramming

-• Introduction to cmake: targets, dependencies.
+• Introduction to CMake: targets, dependencies.
 How to create a simple and correct project structure from libraries and executables

 • Working with different compilers and platforms.
 Undefined, unspecified and implementation-defined behavior: why it's important to know the difference between these concepts and not be afraid of them